Vickers Medium Dragon: Medium Dragon Mark IV

-In 1935 the Army decided to concentrate on using wheeled vehicles for towing all the army's artillery (such as the Morris CDSW and later the Morris C8 "Quad", and the AEC Matador), and the procurement of tracked artillery tractors was dropped.
+In 1935 the Army decided to concentrate on using wheeled vehicles such as the Morris CDSW, and later the Morris C8 "Quad" and AEC Matador, for towing all the army's artillery, and the procurement of tracked artillery tractors was dropped.
 Nevertheless, Mark IIIC Medium Dragons were still being used in 1942.

 Vickers exported considerably more Mark IVs (alongside 6-ton tanks) to foreign armies.
 23 were sold to China in 1935 and India bought 18 tractors in 1937.
 In 1932 one vehicle was sold to the German company Siemens-Schuckert; in 1933 Finland bought 20, and the same year 26 Mark IVs in an anti-aircraft version were sold to the Siamese (Thai) Army, armed with a QF 2-pounder (40 mm) "pom-pom".

 According to David Fletcher, the running gear of the Matilda I infantry tank was derived from the Mark IV Dragon.
 During trials of early Matildas in 1936 the track pins failed constantly until relative height of drive sprocket and wheels were changed, and the rubber-tyred road rollers (which were subject to considerable wear) were replaced with steel ones.